-Ideally, during external faults the said angle is close to 180 degrees; and during internal faults - close to 0 degrees (Figure 9).
+Ideally, during external faults the said angle is close to 180 degrees; and during internal faults - close to 0 degrees (Figure 4).

 The limit (threshold) angle applied is 90 degrees.
-Analyzing the waveform of a saturated current one would conclude that it is physically impossible for the phasor of a current supplied by a saturated CT to display an angle error greater than 90 degrees.
+Analyzing the waveform of a saturated current one would conclude that it is physically impossible for the current phasor to display an angle error greater than 90 degrees.
 Thus, the selected limit angle.

 The directional principle must have some short intentional delay ("security count") added in order to cope with unfavorable transients.
-Because of that and the natural response speed resulting from the applied phasor estimators, the directional principle - although very secure - is slightly slower as compared with the differential principle.
+Because of that and the natural response speed resulting from the applied phasor estimators, the directional principle - although extremely secure - is slightly slower as compared with the differential protection principle.
 In order to gain some speed the directional check is not applied permanently - like in some approaches [2] - but switched on and off dynamically as requested by the saturation detector.